-FERRYSBURG — Memories were made in the construction, and will continue to be made going forward, at the new home at 17330 Michigan Ave. in Ferrysburg.
+FERRYSBURG — Memories were made in the construction, and will continue to be made going forward, at the new home on Michigan Avenue in Ferrysburg.

 After more than 500 volunteer hours, and the donations of materials and supplies, the lot is now the site of the Tri-Cities Area Habitat for Humanity’s 61st home, which was dedicated this week.

 “It is a full effort to build these homes,” said the Rev. Dan Eisnor, a board member with the local Habitat for Humanity chapter.